arcticbarra/jose/README.md

 ## The site

-`TODO`: The JOSE submission tool is hosted at http://jose.theoj.org
+:construction: The JOSE submission tool will be hosted at http://jose.theoj.org.

 ## JOSE Reviews

-If you're looking for the JOSE reviews repository head over here: https://github.com/openjournals/jose-reviews/issues
+If you're looking for the JOSE reviews repository, head over here: https://github.com/openjournals/jose-reviews/issues

 ## Code of Conduct